You know that disclaimer on social media, Likes and Retweets Are Not Endorsements?

 It gives you awesome social media skills you can use when you want to (or when you need to).
 This training isn’t just how to connect with your scholarly network, we get into how to share your work with family and friends as well.

-From announcing your new publication to how to talk about your next presentation, this online course has everything you need to master social media for your academic life.
+From announcing your new book to how to talk about your next presentation, this online course has everything you need to use social media as a professor.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.